 Most of my neighbors have young children, which makes our street in Evanston a kid-friendly play zone in warmer months.
 But for many, finding opportunities to play with others is difficult.
-Digital devices and test-driven school curricula can easily reduce active play time in a child’s day.
-Even young adults stand to benefit from the social interactions that active social play experiences foster.
+Digital devices and test-driven school curricula can easily reduce physical and creative play time in a child’s day.
+Even teens and college students stand to benefit from active play, especially in problem-solving disciplines like engineering.

-Many of my clients—from toy companies to children’s museums—have asked how they could leverage technology to create new kinds of play experiences that keep children physically active and mentally engaged in social activities.
+Many of our clients—from toy companies to children’s museums—have asked how to leverage technology to create new kinds of active play experiences that keep their customers engaged.

-Demonstrate our company’s core capabilities in game design to cultivate new clients and projects across industries.
+Demonstrate our capabilities in game design to cultivate new clients and projects across industries.

-Create an active-play initiative to prototype low-cost game concepts and technologies for both prospective and existing clients.
+Prototype low-cost active-play game concepts and technologies for both prospective and existing clients.

-Conduct research to understand how people might engage in active play through their different abilities and a broad range of social contexts.
+Provide data about how people engage in active play through their different abilities and a broad range of social contexts.

-Collaborate with our clients’ core audiences and stakeholders by conducting play-test workshops at schools and community spaces.
+Conduct real-world play tests of best prototypes with core audiences at schools and community spaces.